 All requests for completion certificates will be subject to quality assurance checks.
-Prior to applying for an Apprenticeship completion certificate, the sufficiency, validity and reliability of all evidence must be checked and signed off by the employer and provider.
-An Apprenticeship completion certificate will be issued by LSIS on receipt of evidence to show that all of the components have been successfully achieved.
-Providers will then be responsible for ensuring that the apprentices receive the completion certificates.
+Prior to applying for an Apprenticeship completion certificate, the sufficiency, validity and reliability of all evidence must be checked and signed off by the employer and providers.

-Wider key skills assessment and recognition (Wales)
+Wider key skills assessment and recognition